CarlYiu14/CarlYiu14.github.io/index.md

 ---
+layout: home
-title: Welcome to My Blog
+title: Carly's Blog
 ---
-# Hello!

-This is my personal blog.
+Welcome to my blog!
+This is a space where I share notes, reflections, and learning experiences.